themoken/documents/Bylaws.md

 [IWW Constitution](https://iww.org/assets/iww-constitution.pdf)) shall be excluded from the GMB because of race, ethnicity, sex, nationality, creed, disability, sexual orientation, age, or gender identity.

-### Section 2
-The jurisdiction for the Austin GMB will be Travis and the surrounding counties (including Bastrop, Hays, and Williamson ).

 ## Article II: Members

 ### Section 1